mawag511/Customer-Support-Bot-Project/README.md

 - After downloading the zip file, create a virtual environment and install the requirements within it with the command: python -m pip install -r requirements.txt
 - Add your bot Token and, if integration test is needed, add API ID and API Hash
+- If the folder name is changed, update the path in predictions_test.py if needed